ENGINEER IN THE WOOD INDUSTRY

 SCIENCE AND TECHNOLOGY SUBJECTS FOR ENGINEERING

-Innovation and industrialization / Mechanical, dynamic and acoustic model-building / Logistics and industrial manufacturing / Quality and environment management
+Innovation and industrialisation / Mechanical, dynamic and acoustic model-building / Logistics and industrial manufacturing / Quality and environment management

 16 ECTS